alemart/speedy-vision/README.md

 `Speedy.Size(width: number, height: number): SpeedySize`

-Creates a new immutable object that represents the size of a rectangle.
+Creates a new object that represents the size of a rectangle.

 ###### Arguments